Green Party of Canada candidates in the 2006 Canadian federal election: Hamilton Centre: John Livingstone

-Livingstone was born in Hamilton.
+John Livingstone was born in Hamilton.
 He is a 22-year veteran of the Canadian Army and has served overseas in Germany and the Golan Heights, where he saw two tours of duty with the United Nations Disengagement Observer force.
-He was fifty-two years old at the time of the election, and was operations director for a local branch of the Canadian Corps of Commissionaires.
+Livingston was 52 years old at the time of the election, and was operations director for a local branch of the Canadian Corps of Commissionaires.
 Before joining the Green Party, he volunteered for the Liberals (Hamilton Spectator, 13 January 2006).
-He received 2,022 votes (4.23%), finishing fourth against New Democratic Party incumbent David Christopherson.
+Livingstone received 2,022 votes (4.23%), finishing fourth against New Democratic Party incumbent David Christopherson.

 Kingston and the Islands: Eric Walton

-Walton was born in Ottawa, and grew up in the Middle East, Asia and Europe (Kingston Whig-Standard, 21 January 2006).
+Eric Walton was born in Ottawa, and grew up in the Middle East, Asia and Europe (Kingston Whig-Standard, 21 January 2006).
 He received an Honours Bachelor of Arts degree in Political Studies from Queen's University in 1983.
-He is a co-founder of Odyssey Travel and Logkit Inc., both of which he later sold.
+Walton is a co-founder of Odyssey Travel and Logkit Inc., both of which he later sold.
 In 1992, he co-produced and directed "Ancient Futures-Learning From Ladakh", filmed on site in northern India.

 Walton was the part-time Agency Director of the Kingston Environmental Action Project from 1986 to 1994 (KWS, 7 January 2006), and was active in community affairs.
 He helped to re-launch the Kingston branch of the Green Party in 1992 (KWS, 23 November 1992), and was drafted to campaign for the Green Party of Ontario in 2003 when designated candidate Chris Milburn moved to Nova Scotia.

 Walton won the 2006 GPC nomination in late 2004, over George Clark and Queen's Law student Danny Gold (KWS, 10 November 2004).
 He was endorsed by the Kingston Whig-Standard newspaper during the campaign (21 January 2006).
-As of 2007, he is the business manager of a medical clinic and the Green Party of Canada Shadow Cabinet Advocate/Critic for Industry and Entrepreneurship.
+As of 2007, Walton is the business manager of a medical clinic and the Green Party of Canada Shadow Cabinet Advocate/Critic for Industry and Entrepreneurship.